-- 28 Students will be examined in accordance with regulations 28 to 51 as in force at the time of their application to enter the examination.
-Students must apply in the form prescribed in the Guidelines for the conduct of MPhil and PhD oral examinations to the Research Degrees Unit who will then initiate the procedure for the appointment of examiners. - 29 Students may submit a thesis for examination only after the minimum registration period has passed.
+- 37. Students will be examined or re-examined in accordance with regulations 37 to 60 as in force when they apply to enter the examination.
+They must apply in the form prescribed in the Guidelines for MPhil and PhD Examinations to the Research Degrees Unit who will then initiate the procedure for the appointment of examiners. - 38.
+Students may submit a thesis for examination only after the minimum registration period has passed.
 They must be registered students at the time of submission.
 The decision to submit a thesis rests with the candidate alone.
-Only candidates who have been successfully upgraded in accordance with the School's regulations can submit a thesis for the PhD award. - 30 When entering the examination candidates will be required to sign the following declaration: - 30.1 I certify that the thesis I have presented for examination for the MPhil/PhD degree of the London School of Economics and Political Science is solely my own work other than where I have clearly indicated that it is the work of others (in which case the extent of any work carried out jointly by me and any other person is clearly identified in it).

-- 30.2 I consider the work submitted to be a complete thesis fit for examination. - 30.3 I authorise that, if a degree is awarded, a paper and/or electronic copy of my thesis will be deposited in the British Library of Political and Economic Science and that, except as provided for in regulation 32 it will be made available for public reference and inter-library loan.
-I authorise that by submitting my thesis to the Library, the Library is permitted to digitise it to assist in the long-term preservation and accessibility of my thesis. - 30.4 I authorise the School to supply a copy of the abstract of my thesis for inclusion in any published list of theses offered for higher degrees in British universities or in any supplement thereto, or for consultation in any central file of abstracts of such theses. - 30.5 I will include the following statement at the beginning of my thesis: - (a) The copyright of this thesis rests with the author.
+Only candidates who have been successfully upgraded in accordance with the School's regulations can submit a thesis for the PhD award. - 39.
+When entering the examination candidates will be required to sign the following declaration: - 39.1 I certify that the thesis I have presented for examination for the MPhil/PhD degree of the London School of Economics and Political Science is solely my own work other than where I have clearly indicated that it is the work of others (in which case the extent of any work carried out jointly by me and any other person is clearly identified in it). - 39.2 I consider the work submitted to be a complete thesis fit for examination. - 39.3 I authorise that, if a degree is awarded, an electronic copy of my thesis will be deposited in LSE Theses Online held by the British Library of Political and Economic Science and that, except as provided for in regulation 41 it will be made available for public reference. - 39.4 I authorise the School to supply a copy of the abstract of my thesis for inclusion in any published list of theses offered for higher degrees in British universities or in any supplement thereto, or for consultation in any central file of abstracts of such theses. - 39.5 I will include the following statement at the beginning of my thesis: - (a) The copyright of this thesis rests with the author.
 Quotation from it is permitted, provided that full acknowledgement is made.
-This thesis may not be reproduced without my prior written consent. - (b) I warrant that this authorisation does not, to the best of my belief, infringe the rights of any third party. - 31 If the candidate has not submitted his or her thesis for examination within twelve months of submitting the examination entry form, the examination will be cancelled unless the Research Degrees Manager decides otherwise. - 32 A candidate may apply to the Research Degree Subcommittee for restriction of access to his or her thesis and/or the abstract for a period of up to two years on the grounds, for example, of commercial exploitation or patenting or for the protection of individuals.
+This thesis may not be reproduced without my prior written consent. - (b) I warrant that this authorisation does not, to the best of my belief, infringe the rights of any third party. - 40.
+If the candidate has not submitted his or her thesis for examination within twelve months of submitting the examination entry form, the examination will be cancelled, unless the Research Degrees Manager decides otherwise. - 41.
+A candidate may apply to the Research Degree Subcommittee for restriction of access to his or her thesis and/or the abstract for a period of up to two years.
+Such a request can be on the grounds, for example, of commercial exploitation or patenting or for the protection of individuals.
 In all other circumstances, a thesis will be placed in the public domain immediately after the award of the degree.